 The Ancient Greek mathematician Archimedes of Syracuse (287-212 BCE) is largely considered to be the first to calculate an accurate estimation of the value of pi.
 Archimedes approximated the area of a circle by using the Pythagorean Theorem to find the areas of two regular polygons: the polygon inscribed within the circle and the polygon within which the circle was circumscribed.
 In this way, Archimedes didn’t calculate the exact value of pi but showed that value is between 3 1/7 and 3 10/71.

 A similar approach was used by Zu Chongzhi (429-501 CE), a brilliant Chinese mathematician and astronomer, using a 12,288-sided polygon.
 He calculated the value of the ratio of the circumference of a circle to its diameter to be 355/113.

 The famous Indian mathematician-astronomer Aryabhatta (476-550 CE) worked on the approximation for pi (π), and may have come to the conclusion that π is irrational.
 In the second part of the Aryabhatiyam (ganitapaada 10), he writes in Sanskrit:

 English translation: add four to 100, multiply by eight, and then add 62,000.
 By this rule the circumference of a circle with a diameter of 20,000 can be approached.

-After Aryabhatiya was translated into Arabic (circa 820 CE), this approximation was mentioned in Al-Khwarizmi’s book on algebra (from al-Jabr, which means “completion” or “restoration”).
+After Aryabhatiya was translated into Arabic (c.
+820 CE), this approximation was mentioned in Al-Khwarizmi’s book on algebra (from al-Jabr, which means “completion” or “restoration”).
 Al-Khwarizmi used to live in Baghdad.

 Mathematicians began using the Greek letter π in the 1700s.
 Introduced by William Jones in 1706, use of the symbol was popularised by Leonhard Euler, who adopted it in 1737.